 Initiate Legal Proceedings

 Students may have the right to initiate legal proceedings.
-Daemen Colleges serves as a resource to students in initiating these proceedings.
-However, the College is not required to bring actions on behalf of reporting individuals, provide or pay for attorneys, or provide direct support.
+Daemen University serves as a resource to students in initiating these proceedings.
+However, the University is not required to bring actions on behalf of reporting individuals, provide or pay for attorneys, or provide direct support.
 Local resources may be able to help you initiate legal proceedings, however.
 These resources may provide services with or without cost.
 The resources include the following:

 Legal Aid Bureau of Buffalo